Handling Dental Emergencies in Omaha: Tips for Quick Relief and Treatment

 Swollen or bleeding gums

-• Excessive bleeding is typically the result of injuries with soft-tissue.
-Injuries to soft-tissue include gums, tongue, cheeks and lips.
-You will want to rinse your mouth with a salt-water solution and place a damp gauze pad to the bleeding area to help it stop bleeding.
+Excessive bleeding is typically the result of soft tissue injuries, including gums, tongue, cheeks, and lips.
+To help stop bleeding, rinse your mouth with a salt-water solution and apply a damp gauze pad to the bleeding area.

 Doctor reading and identifying the dental scan of tooth.